araitatsuya/Bitcoin_Inform/README.md

 It is not very clean.

 I had two bitcoin exchange accounts, Coinbase and CoinMX.
-Somehow, BTC@CoinMX was usually more expensive than BTC@Coinbase.
+BTC@CoinMX was usually more expensive than BTC@Coinbase.
 It was also more volatile.
 I was playing arbitarage back in 2015.
 I think the python code also calculates MACD and RSI